Kunull/Writeups/docs/ROP Emporium/split.md

 ═══════════════════════════════════════════════════════════════════════════════════
 rip --> ret
-	## Move the address of system@plt into rip, thus executong it
+	## Move the address of system@plt into rip, thus executing it with the
+           argument that is in rdi.
 ═══════════════════════════════════════════════════════════════════════════════════
 ```